Anti-Bribery & Corruption — Module 1 of 4

 Defer to Helen — she's the CFO

-Helen hired you to build the programme, and she's telling you this is proportionate.
+Helen hired you and she says this is proportionate.
 She has more context on board dynamics and the commercial relationship.
-Going over her head would damage the working relationship you need to be effective in this role.
+Going over her head damages the working relationship you need to be effective.

 Portrait of Helen Carr, CFO in the boardroom